 Wild species have an inalienable right to exist unfettered without fear of destruction simply by their own existence and evolutionary survival through today.
 Our single species has no right to have taken what we have from others.
 We invented a fake god to tell us it was alright to leave the garden.
 Religions have always been institutions to support civilization.

 Civilized humans, especially entitled Americans, will throw their hands in the air exclaiming their right to have more than one child.
-“Oh by god it is our right.”
-It might have been OK in the past, but we have reached a point where we have become destructive.
+“By god it is our right.”
+It might have been OK in the past, but we are past the point where we have become destructive.

 Humans do not have brains, conscience or souls; we have egos.